 Like pets in your favourite MMO games, companions are an avatar customisation option that lets you can choose an adorable animal to follow you around Dreamlight Valley.
 There’s lots you can do with these critters, so we’ll tell you how to feed them their favourite food, unlock them as companions, craft them their own home, and even take selfies with them.
 So dive into one of the best PC games of the last year, and get acquainted with all those adorable Dreamlight Valley animals.

 How to feed Dreamlight Valley animals

-Each of the eight Dreamlight Valley critters can be found in their corresponding biome, but only two of each will spawn per day.
-You can also only feed each animal once every 24 hours, so be sure to go out of your way to keep your little friends well-fed – and reap the rewards.
+Each of the eight Dreamlight Valley critters can be found in their corresponding biome, but only two or three of each will spawn per day.
+And while you can feed each animal multiple times per day, you can still only get one reward from each, so be sure to go out of your way to keep your little friends well-fed – and reap the rewards.

-When fed, animals have the chance to drop seeds and other useful items, including cosmetics and Dreamlight Shards.
+When fed, animals have the chance to drop seeds and other useful items, including Dreamlight Valley Dream Shards, and cosmetics.
 There are also a number of achievements for feeding critters which will reward you with Dreamlight.

 With the Forgetting having destroyed the valley, it’s no surprise that these little critters can be a little skittish, so some require a more considerate approach.
 The information below will help if you’re struggling to stop them running away, and lists their favourite snacks.

 - Variants: Black, classic (tan), Gray, Red, and White.

 Squirrels are pretty easy to find, as they’re clearly hungry little things.
 You’ll spot them running around the plaza, and you should just be able to walk straight up to them and interact with them.
 If not, you may have already fed them for the day.

 - Variants: Black, Brown, Calico, Classic, and White